AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Videos newly ingested in folders with video profile remain in processing state even after encode percentage completes to 100% (CQ-4279389).

-* Moving assets from a folder creates large numbers of sling jobs (Scene 7 API calls) than ideally required (CQ-4278664).
+* Moving assets from a folder creates large numbers of sling jobs (Scene7 API calls) than ideally required (CQ-4278664).

-* Names of the imageset are changed to lower case in Scene 7, when imageset (or mediaset) is created and named with appropriate naming convention in DAM (CQ-4281112).
+* Names of the imageset are changed to lower case in Scene7, when imageset (or mediaset) is created and named with appropriate naming convention in DAM (CQ-4281112).

-* Scene 7 Migrator sets publish state incorrectly (CQ-4263492).
+* Scene7 Migrator sets publish state incorrectly (CQ-4263492).

 * Touch UI search (done through Omnisearch) results page automatically scrolls up and loses user's scroll position in Content Fragments (CQ-4282898).